xivapi/lodestone-icons/README.md

 ## Using

-- `node app.js <start_index> <size>`
+- `node app.js <start_index> <size> <force>`
 - eg: `node app.js 0 100`

 > `start_index` - This is the index in the ItemData.json so 0 is the first, 30 would be the 31st entry (array index)

-> `size` - this is how many from the index, so a start of 0 and size of 5 would be: 0,1,2,3,4 entries in the ItemData.json downloaded
+> `size` - This is how many from the index, so a start of 0 and size of 5 would be: 0,1,2,3,4 entries in the ItemData.json downloaded

+> `force` - Optional, without this it will skip already downloaded icons.
+Just add "force" to end if you want to force downloading icons.

 You can just do something like: `node app.js 0 1000` and it would do all of them, however you could batch this up running multiple command line windows and each one do a segment, eg: